 Poverty and Social Exclusion

 Europe is one of the wealthiest regions in the world, with some EU Member States considered amongst the richest and safest countries on earth.
 Compared to the many less developed economies and fragile societies, life is good on the European continent.
-However, over 1.3 million Red Cross staff and volunteers delivering care and support to the most vulnerable people and communities often tell a different story.
+However, the 1.3 million Red Cross staff and volunteers delivering care and support to the most vulnerable people and communities in the EU often tell a different story.

 Official Eurostat figures show that of the 500 million people living in the EU, a staggering 119 million are at risk of poverty and social exclusion.
 In some countries, 40% of the population is considered poor, while across the Union, millions make it through the day with severe material deprivation.
 In many European towns and cities – some of which are amongst the wealthiest on the planet – dedicated volunteers distribute meals and hot blankets, while offering a friendly face and competent advice to thousands of rough sleepers.
 They do this day in, day out.
 365 days a year.

 Poverty and social exclusion are among the gravest societal challenges that the EU currently faces.
 The recent economic and financial crisis has left millions of households with less income, security, care, and support.
 Many of the 28 EU countries have reduced public spending, imposing drastic cuts to welfare, services, and assistance, and leaving countless households with insufficient budget to get their families through the month.
 Increasingly, even families in which both parents have a job are confronted with in-work-poverty.